Which salt is best for my water softener?

 Fine ‘table salt’ is even more damaging to softeners than granular salt as it is so fine that it is easily sucked up by the brine valve and will scratch the plastic and metal components and damage the seals and pistons of the water softener.

-When block salt first hit the market, it was sold in cardboard boxes and only one pack has survived the years which we presented to Harvey a few years ago as thanks for all his support.
-Harvey’s traditional softener competitors tried for years to disrupt block salt softener sales by telling customers that the cost of block salt would just go up exponentially once the customer had a block salt softener.
+When water softener block salt first hit the market, it was sold in cardboard boxes, and only one pack has survived the years, which we presented to Harvey a few years ago as thanks for all his support.
+Harvey’s traditional softener competitors tried for years to disrupt block salt softener sales by telling customers that the cost of block salt would increase exponentially once the customer had a block salt softener.
 However, quite the opposite has happened.
 Harvey surprised the market by making sure that regardless of what happens to salt pricing in the UK, block salt prices haven’t gone up.
+Buy water softener salt.

 The Different Grades of Water Softener Salt